MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/unicode-and-multibyte-character-set-mbcs-support.md

 - [Multibyte Character Sets (MBCS)](#mfc-support-for-mbcs-strings), **`char`** based single or double-byte characters and strings encoded in a locale-specific character set.

 > [!NOTE]
-> Microsoft recommends the MFC Unicode libraries for all new development.
+> Microsoft recommends the MFC Unicode libraries for all new development.\
 > The MBCS libraries were deprecated in Visual Studio 2013 and Visual Studio 2015.
-This is no longer the case.
+This is no longer the case.</br>
 > Starting with Visual Studio 2017, the MBCS libraries are no longer deprecated and don't generate deprecation warnings.

 ## MFC Support for Unicode Strings